glesserd/starneighbours/README.md

 **Services**
 - Services encapsulate the business logic of the application.
 - Functions within services follow the naming convention: <entity>_<action>.
 For example: user_create.
-    - The entity can either represent a highly technical component (e.g., S3) or something easily understood by the app’s users.
+    - The entity can either represent a highly technical component (e.g., S3) or something easily understood by the app's users.
     - The action is a verb, typically one of: get, list, update, create, or delete.
 - A service will manipulate objects declared in models.
 - A service can never dependes on a repository.
 Use the injection dependency framework of fastAPI to declare the necessity to use a repository.